project-gauntlet/gauntlet/docs/js/components/grid/props/actions.md

-Allows to define an Action Panel for this view
+Allows to define an Action Panel for this view.
 Every root component has such property